ziennaa/StudyPilot/README.md

 #### check it out here & find it now, [how it works? ](https://www.youtube.com/watch?v=dTRyV4BF9Jw)
 ---

+## Contributing
+Contributions are welcome!
+Please see `CONTRIBUTING.md`.

+---
 ## License

 Released under the **MIT License**.
 See [LICENSE](./LICENSE).